textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 If you are more into importing than exporting, you will eventually come to the point where one or more of the themes you have imported needs updated.
 This is the case when a theme designer (other than you) has released a newly-improved version of a theme you may have imported once.
 Not wanting to miss out on the cutting edge or potential security improvements, you dutifully update your version with the latest release.

-When you update a theme from disk, Textpattern creates an *exact* copy in the database from the disk version you are updating from, merging new elements and overwriting existing ones having the same file name.
+When you update a theme from disk, Textpattern creates an *exact* copy in the database from the disk version you are updating from, merging new elements and overwriting existing ones having the same asset name.

 As with initially importing a theme, you begin by downloading and transferring the new version of the sourced theme to your <i>themes</i> directory.
 Then it is on to the Themes panel, where, like [described initially](#duplicate-via-the-with-selected-controls) you do the checkbox-and-select dance, but this time opting for ‘Update from disk’.